 Say “hello” to Saturday, everyone!
 Thanks for coming by today!
-I’ve only been able to post once this week, as several other friends and I were involved in an Instastory hop on Instagram today (you can view it until tomorrow at 11am pst, start at @thistle).
-I’ve been working all week on the project, and, for my first time doing a ‘real’ Instastory, it could have been worse!
-But today, even though I’m a bit late for Valentine’s Day, I’m going to share how to make a ticking fabric heart wreath (but, you can do it in any shape you want, and it will be gorgeous)!
+Even though I’m a bit late for Valentine’s Day, I’m going to share how to make a ticking fabric heart wreath (but, you can do it in any shape you want, and it will be gorgeous)!

 I first saw this project done by Jen at Noting Grace.
 Her blue ticking fabric and denim wreath stops me in my tracks every time I see it on social media.
 SO pretty!
 Thanks for the inspiration, Jen!

-(There are not affiliate links in this post… just sharing what I love and used!)
+(There are no affiliate links in this post… just sharing what I love and used!)

 - 1-2 yards of ticking fabric in your color choice (I only used 1 yard)